Nutlytical/Centrillion/README.md

 # Centrillion Test

-all validate is form backend
+all validate is from backend
 <br>

 clone: